We all want to have a great day out with our dogs, and it’s made even better when we find a venue that welcomes us with ‘open paws’ !

 To create a welcoming Dog Friendly venue there is more to it than simply putting out a dog water bowl!

-As a guideline for best practice venues should have in place the following:
+As a guideline for good practice venues should have in place the following:

 Large water bowl (replenished frequently as required)